shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 ---
-# Premise
+## Premise
+**Thematic idea** - drives its structure and delivery
 single core statement.
 'Latin words, meaning to put before' the foundation of story,
 - Meaningful, Promise, announce (in the end subtle inversion to promise )

 premises tend to express—a premise statement is often a familiar expression or cliché

-**thematic idea**   drives its structure and delivery
-**Elevator pitch**

-#  Story
+##  Story
 **Story  tells who and what** -  Series of events recorded in their chronological order,  sequence of events.
 Story includes all of the events described that make up a narrative.
 What is the topic, what are the issue.
 Story is more than one idea.

   - Unique story or have a twist or something to say.
 circumstances

-#  Plot
+##  Plot
-**Plot tells how** With story in mind, you can decide how to plot it.
+**Plot tells how** - With story in mind, you can decide how to plot it.
 Series of events deliberately arranged so as to reveal their dramatic, thematic, and emotional significance, and create tension.

 **Umbrella plot**  we will do x because core plot of genre

 Action

-# Narration
+## Narration
 **Narrative tells why** Interpretation of the events within the story. point of view of the story.
 Gameplay, dialog, notes, setting, graphics

 **Explicit** - cutscenes text written